tkosciol/cmi-workshops/docs/qiita-16S-analysis.rst

 One way to analyze this is through Bray-Curtis dissimilarity.
 This quantifies how dissimilar samples are to one another.

 To perform a Bray-Curtis beta diversity analysis, select the rarefied "Rarefied table 11030 (BIOM)" artifact in the processing network and select "Process".
-Then select "Calculate beta diversity" from the drop-down menu.
+Then select "Beta diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/bray_curtis_beta_diversity3.png
    :align:   center